back-kh/Khmer-Semantic-Search/README.md

 </p>

 > [!IMPORTANT]
-> **New paper — ICDAR 2026:** [KSE-Web: An Analysis of Hybrid Retrieval and LLM-Assisted Query Expansion for Low-Resource Khmer Semantic Search](https://hal.science/hal-05672989/) is available through the HAL open archive.
+> **New paper — ICDAR-DALL 2026:** [KSE-Web: An Analysis of Hybrid Retrieval and LLM-Assisted Query Expansion for Low-Resource Khmer Semantic Search](https://hal.science/hal-05672989/) is available through the HAL open archive.

 ## Overview